 Skin Pigmentation Treatment with Sun Damage

 A tan does not mean healthy skin.
-The dark discolouration of skin as a result of the sun is a sign of skin damage.
+The dark discolouration of the skin as a result of the sun is a sign of skin damage.
 This is most recognisable as age spots, liver spots or freckles and is permanent alterations to the skin’s appearance.
 Laser pigmentation removal is useful for skin types 1 to 4.
-Laser and IPL are sometimes put under the same umbrella, as skin pigmentation treatment.
+Laser and IPL are sometimes put under the same umbrella, like skin pigmentation treatment.